NCAR/wrfcloud/docs/Users_Guide/faqs.rst

   .. dropdown:: How much does it cost?

      The main costs include hosting a web domain, compute cluster time, and data egress.
-The web domain typically costs $12/year.
+A web domain typically costs $12/year.
-     The forecasts are run on AWS's hpc6a clusters, that cost $3.00/hour.
-The data egress costs $0.09/GB and the total cost depends on the interaction with the forecast viewer.
-For example, to view every variable available right now, for a 24-hour forecast with hourly output, it's about 700MB, which translates to about $0.06.
+     The forecasts are run on AWS's hpc6a clusters that cost $3.00/hour.
+The data egress costs $0.09/GB.
+The total cost depends on user interaction with the forecast viewer.
+For example, to view every variable that is currently available for a 24-hour forecast with hourly output, the system uses about 700MB, which translates to about $0.06.

-     To give users a general idea of the range of costs, here are some example forecasts and their associated costs for compute.
-Note that these estimates are for completeing the forecast, the bulk of which happens on the compute nodes, i.e. the most expensive part of the system.
+     To give users a general idea of the range of costs, here are some example forecasts and their associated costs to compute.
+Note that these estimates are for running the forecast, which takes place on the most expensive part of the system: the compute nodes.
 Additional costs for tasks like viewing products are generally minimal and are described above.

      +----------+---+-------+-----+----+-------+-----+------+
      | Name     |Res|Grid   |Fcst |Out |Wall   |Cores|Cost  |